rfo909/CFT/README.md

 ```

 The sort example illustrates all sorting in CFT, which consists of converting a list of something, such as files,
-into a list of wrappers that represent a sortable attribute, in this case global function Int().
+into a list of wrappers that represent a sortable attribute, in this case global function Int(), representing
+file size.

 The result list is then sorted, and another iteration unwraps the original elements.

 There also exist global functions Str() and Float() following the same pattern.

-### No global state
+## No global state

 To keep the language simple, CFT *does not support* user defined classes, only user defined functions.